tekknolagi/isdt/index.md

 ### Late policy

+Please don't submit late homework.
+The summer term is too compressed.
+If you miss the deadline but would still like to submit it, it will be opportunistically graded on a case-by-case basis.

-You have two late tokens that you can use during the semester.
+~~You have two late tokens that you can use during the semester.
 Using one late token allows you to submit one project up to 24 hours late with no penalty.
 You may also use your two late tokens together to submit one project up to 48 hours late with no penalty.
-Contact a TA if you need to check the status of your late tokens.
+Contact a TA if you need to check the status of your late tokens.~~

 ## Contributors